pietergreyling/programming_notes_typescript/README.md

 These notes help to aid my short term memory.

-## Types, Interfaces, Unions, Classes!
+## Types, Interfaces, Unions, Enums, Classes!

 ### Types
 - a type is low level